DarshanKasundra12/JobFinder-NearBy/client/public/backend-kit/VERCEL_DEPLOYMENT.md

 2. Select your new Pro team from the dropdown
 3. Import and deploy your repository

-**Current Settings:** 1024 MB (Hobby-friendly)
+**Current Settings:** 512 MB (Minimum - Ultra-lean for Hobby)
+- Lowest possible memory allocation
+- May be slower on heavy requests
-- Sufficient for most company searches
+- Sufficient for light company searches
-- If you need more power, upgrade to Pro
+- Upgrade to Pro plan if you need more performance

 ### API Not Working?